Chris-airobot/cis-master-2023/README.md

 ## Meeting summary:
 1. Change the way of applying "Interaction", for now, considering do it by swapping game difficulties
 2. Creating a module diagram for different methods of interaction

+# Week 6:
+Skip Meeting

+# Week 7:
+## Meeting summary:
+1. Implementing the idea that the generator creates the whole environment first, then solver starts solving the environment.
+2. Try Q learning to see how the action is choosing

+## Learning sources in the future:
+ - book: "Deep Reinforcement Learning" by Sergey Levine.

+ - book: "Learning ROS for Robotics Programming" by Enrique Fernandez and Luis Sanchez Crespo